What is the programme

 To be able to balance their schedules outside of their training at the academy.

-To use their time wisely when on campus – follow the routine and practice protocols, use the downtime and self-study hours (not only to input all the data required for golf and sports science but also to reduce pressures when off campus).
+When on campus, follow the routine and practice protocols, use the downtime and self-study hours (to input data required for golf and sports science and do any homework).

 Participate in all player meetings and recreational activities when on campus.